 - Eat as many non-starchy vegetables as you can, especially those that have deep colors.
 The caloric density of these vegetables is small enough that you will not eat too much.
-The vegetables are packed with health promoting micro nutrients and good quality nutritional building blocks.
+The vegetables are packed with health promoting micro nutrients and nutritional building blocks.
 This will also get your fiber consumption up to an healthy level.
 Fiber is critical to your micro-biome health.
 These days I strive for 50% (by weight) of my food to be these sort of vegetables.

 - Avoid highly processed food including white flour based bread & pasta, food filled with ingredients you can’t pronounce.
 Eliminate all “foods” which are high in trans-fats.
-There is significant evidence that trans-fats have only negative impacts to health.
+There is significant evidence that trans-fats have a negative impacts to health.